 - Paper Towel

 - Before starting, prepare your deep fryer and let it heat to between 350 degrees and 400 degrees Fahrenheit.
-You can fry bacon at a lower temperature, but we recommend the temps above for the best, crispiest results.
+You can fry bacon at a lower temperature, but we recommend the temps mentioned earlier for the best, crispiest results.

 - Lay down the bacon in the basket in a straight position.
 Make sure they don’t overlap.
 If you have a bigger deep fryer, it means you can deep fry more strips of bacon at the same time.
 If you have the smaller one, you can always cut them in half and arrange them accordingly.